 - Volunteer service.
 Recipients will be asked to volunteer at the CGIS Study Abroad Fair, which occurs in October of each year.

 - Minimum credit hours.
 During their time abroad, scholarship recipients must complete a minimum of 67% of all credit hours each semester.
 If students do not successfully complete these requirements, their scholarship will be retroactively cancelled, and it will impact their eligibility to receive scholarship support in the future.

 Students should apply for an LSA Study Abroad Scholarship at the same time they apply to their CGIS Study Abroad program.

 Step one: Apply to your CGIS Study Abroad Program.
 Applications can be found through M-Compass.

-Step three: Once you have been accepted to your CGIS study abroad program, complete a Study Abroad Financial Aid Request Form, and submit it to the Office of Financial Aid.
+Step four: Once you have been accepted to your CGIS study abroad program, complete a Study Abroad Financial Aid Request Form, and submit it to the Office of Financial Aid.

 For more information about the types of financial aid that apply to your specific program, visit the Office of Financial Aid (OFA).
 Please contact OFA with any questions you may have about the financial aid available for your program.
 Their office is located in the Student Activities Building (2500 SAB), and they can be reached by phone at 734.763.6600.

 Still have more questions?
 Follow this link for Study Abroad Frequently Asked Questions from the Office of Financial Aid.